 Homeopathy

-Homeopathy, developed in the late 18th century by Samuel Hahnemann, is a system of alternative medicine based on the principles of “like cures like” and serial dilution (“potentization”), where substances are repeatedly diluted and shaken, often to the point that little or none of the original substance remains; it spread widely across Europe and the United States in the 19th century with dedicated institutions, later declined as modern medicine advanced, yet continues to be practiced globally, operating within a framework distinct from conventional biomedical science and modern pharmacology.
+Homeopathy, developed in the late 18th century by Samuel Hahnemann, is a system of alternative medicine based on the ideas of “like cures like” and serial dilution, or “potentization,” in which substances are repeatedly diluted and shaken, often leaving little to none of the original substance.
+It spread widely across Europe and the United States during the 19th century.
+With the rise of conventional (allopathic) medicine, including antibiotics, its use declined.
+In recent years, it has seen renewed interest, particularly due to its perceived safety and effectiveness.

 Potencies like 30C, 200C, and 1M refer to how many times a substance has been diluted (in a 1:100 ratio) and shaken.
 These are interpreted as different “strengths” or depths of action rather than doses in the conventional sense.